 Upon saying this, she leaned towards the table and saw the poem I had been working on before she came.
 She read it and seemed to be impressed.

 “Donatella, you write some great stuff.
 You should start publishing them.
 I’d buy all of them, really!”

 “Oh, thanks.
 My parents were also insisting me to publish them.
-Well, now that I heard you suggest it too, I guess will try to get them published.
+Well, now that I heard you suggest it too, I guess will try to get them out informally if not published.
 Thanks for the appreciation, though.”

 We then started towards my room, when Allina saw the wall clock and her eyes nearly popped out while she exclaimed, “Oh, no!
 Where is my phone?
 I’m very late.
 I promised my mom to be back in about 5 minutes.”

-I don’t know why I felt a scintilla of pain, but I felt a little disappointed about the fact that she hadn’t meant to stay for long.
-But she had to unwillingly stay because of the heavy down-pour.
+I don’t know why I felt a scintilla of pain, but I was a little disappointed about the fact that she hadn’t meant to stay for long.
+Which means that she had to unwillingly stay because of the heavy down-pour.
 I should’ve known better.

 “I’m sorry, Donatella.
 But I gotta go.
 I didn’t even realize it had been this long.
 I had a great time!
 Thanks.”

-This sent hope strike right through.
+This sent hope strike right through me.
 She had a great time!

 “Oh, my pleasure.
 I, too, had a lot of fun.
 Well, I hope to see you soon!”